 When mental illness stops being an abstract blip on other people’s horizons.

 This blog is mainly my own ramblings—I mean erudite reflections—on all things eating disorder-related.
 But two years ago my mother kindly wrote a piece for the blog on a parent’s responsibility to look after themselves as well as their child, and back in 2010 I also posted a transcript of a radio interview I did with her not long after my recovery.
 In 2012 I wrote a post based on a conversation with my partner at the time, David.
-So this is the latest in this mini-series of other people’s voices, and it comes from my boyfriend James Anderson.
+So this is the latest in this mini-series of other people’s voices, and it comes from my partner James Anderson.
 He talks about what it’s been like getting to know more about mental health by living with someone who spends a good chunk of her time thinking and writing about it.

 I am probably one of the least qualified people on the planet to write a post for Emily’s blog.
 Or at least I used to be.
 Now I’m not so sure.
 I’m certainly not actually qualified in any sense, but having lived with Emily for over 4 years I feel like I’ve learned a lot about mental health and eating disorders.
 Not to mention that this blog is now a big part of my life.

 Prior to meeting Emily, my knowledge of eating disorders was absolutely nil.
 In fact, it was probably a negative amount, the few things I thought I knew were wrong and to quote a former Secretary of State, there were many ‘unknown unknowns’.
 I didn’t know what I didn’t know, and simultaneously I didn’t really care.
 Now I admit that doesn’t make me sound like a candidate for person of the year but let me try and dig myself out of the hole I just created…